-Early and predictable funding allows UNDRR to plan strategically, and to effectively deliver on our mandate for the sustainable reduction of disaster, risk and losses.
-UNDRR counts on continued support from donors for the funding that enables us to support countries to invest in risk-proofed sustainable development.
+Predicable funding allows UNDRR to plan strategically and effectively deliver on our mandate on a multi-year planning cycle.
+UNDRR counts on continued support from donors for the funding that enables us to support countries to invest in multi-year risk-proofed sustainable development.
 UNDRR advocates for predictable funding through multi-year donor agreements.